projectcalico/calico/security/kubernetes-nodes.md

 {{site.prodname}} host endpoints can have labels, and they work the same as labels on workload endpoints.
 The network policy rules can apply to both workload and host endpoints using label selectors.

-Automatic host endpoints secure _all_ of the hosts interfaces non-workload interfaces.
+Automatic host endpoints secure all of the host's interfaces (i.e. in Linux, all the interfaces in the host network namespace).
 They are created by setting `interfaceName: "*"`.

 ### Automatic host endpoints